wsy1607/Machine-Learning-Apps/match scores/README.md

 ### Step 2: generate linkedin functions for all contacts

-* generatelinkedinfunction.py insert all new contacts from remote server into local server as "profiles" with calculating all linkedin functions.
+* generatelinkedinfunction.py inserts all new contacts from remote server into local server as "profiles" with calculating all linkedin functions.

 ### Step 3: generate match scores between jobs and contacts (users' linkedin connections)

-* generatematchscore.py recommend potential candidates (contacts) for each job post based on match scores.
+* generatematchscore.py recommends potential candidates (contacts) for each job post based on match scores.

 ## Database Reference